frameless/huishoudboekje-nl-design-system-demo/services/grootboek_service/README.md

-# Grootboek Service
+# Grootboekservice

-This service contains the functionality needed to access data from grootboeken
+This service contains the functionality needed to access data from grootboeken.

-## Setup Not Windows
+## Setup development (Mac and Unix)

 - Install dependencies
     ```shell